soma11soma11/ongaku-mura/README.md

 ## setup Colony Network in local environment

-Following the instruction [here](https://docs.colony.io/colonyjs/docs-get-started/), set up Colony Network in local environment.
+Following the instruction [here](https://docs.colony.io/colonyjs/docs-get-started/), set up Colony Network in local environment in the directory of your choice.

 #### Clone the latest version of the contracts: